From static to adaptive: immune memory-based jailbreak detection for large language models: Experiment Setting

-To systematically benchmark the effectiveness of our proposed MAAG framework, we compare it against a diverse set of representative jailbreak detection methods spanning both external model-based approaches and attack pattern-based techniques.
+To systematically benchmark the effectiveness of our proposed IMAG framework, we compare it against a diverse set of representative jailbreak detection methods spanning both external model-based approaches and attack pattern-based techniques.
 These baselines cover the mainstream strategies adopted in prior works\cite{xie2024gradsafe, llama-guard}.
-Evaluating MAAG against these methods allows us to assess its robustness, adaptability, and efficiency under a unified experimental protocol.
-The following methods are used as baseline methods.\\ \begin{itemize} \item[$\bullet$] \textbf{Perplexity Filter}\cite{ppl}:The Perplexity Filter (PPL) uses a GPT-2 model to compute the perplexity of a prompt and rejects inputs whose perplexity exceeds a predefined threshold, based on the observation that jailbreak suffixes typically yield anomalously high perplexity. \item[$\bullet$] \textbf{Openai Moderation API}\footnote{\url{https://platform.openai.com/docs/guides/ moderation/}}: The OpenAI Moderation API (OAPI) provides a standardized and scalable mechanism for detecting potentially harmful or policy-violating text.
-It is designed to classify user-generated content across categories such as hate speech, harassment, self-harm, sexual content, and other safety-critical dimensions. \item[$\bullet$] \textbf{Llama Guard}\cite{llama-guard}: Llama Guard is a safety classification model developed by Meta that provides efficient, deployable content filtering for LLMs by categorizing and detecting potentially unsafe user inputs and model outputs.
-In this paper, the Llama Guard are used to detect jailbreak attack prompts on the five open-source language models and the six kind of jailbreak attacks. \item[$\bullet$] \textbf{Self-Examination}\cite{selfex}: The Self-Examination (Self-Ex) is a zero-shot defense mechanism in which a language model re-feeds its own generated response into another LLM instance, prompting it to classify whether the text is harmful — thereby filtering out malicious outputs without additional training. \item[$\bullet$] \textbf{GradSafe}\cite{xie2024gradsafe}: GradSafe is currently the SOTA method for jailbreak prompt detection.
-It first calculates a reference value, then passes the prompt under detection through the LLM and uses "Sure" as the predicted response to calculate the corresponding gradients.
+Evaluating IMAG against these methods allows us to assess its robustness, adaptability, and efficiency under a unified experimental protocol.
+The following methods are used as baseline methods.\\ \begin{itemize} \item[$\bullet$] \textbf{Perplexity Filter}\cite{ppl}:The Perplexity Filter (PPL) uses a GPT-2 model to compute the perplexity of a prompt and rejects inputs whose perplexity exceeds a predefined threshold, based on the observation that jailbreak suffixes typically yield anomalously high perplexity. \item[$\bullet$] \textbf{Openai Moderation API}\footnote{\url{https://platform.openai.com/docs/guides/ moderation/}}: The OpenAI Moderation API (OAPI) is designed to classify user-generated content across categories such as hate speech, harassment, self-harm, sexual content, and other safety-critical dimensions. \item[$\bullet$] \textbf{Llama Guard}\cite{llama-guard}: Llama Guard (LlamaG) is a safety classification model developed by Meta that provides efficient, deployable content filtering for LLMs by categorizing and detecting potentially unsafe user inputs and model outputs. \item[$\bullet$] \textbf{Self-Examination}\cite{selfex}: The Self-Examination (Self-Ex) is a zero-shot defense mechanism in which a language model re-feeds its own generated response into another LLM instance, prompting it to classify whether the text is harmful — thereby filtering out malicious outputs without additional training. \item[$\bullet$] \textbf{GradSafe}\cite{xie2024gradsafe}: GradSafe is currently the SOTA method for jailbreak prompt detection.
+It first calculates a reference value, then passes the prompt under detection through the LLM and uses \textit{Sure} as the predicted response to calculate the corresponding gradients.
 In this work, we follow the original settings and calculate its classification performance across datasets. \end{itemize}